For BC Independent Schools:

 Providing Alternate Format Materials to BC Educators to Promote Access to Learning for Students with Perceptual Disabilities

-The Accessible Resource Centre - British Columbia is a BC Ministry of Education funded response to the growing demand for digital or alternate format alternatives to hard-copy print learning materials in BC learning environments.
-The goal of ARC-BC is to provide BC students with perceptual disabilities and the educators supporting them with high quality digital alternate format materials based on British Columbia's K-12 curriculum.
+The Accessible Resource Centre - British Columbia is a BC Ministry of Education funded response to the growing demand for digital accessible format alternatives to hard-copy print learning materials.
+The goal of ARC-BC is to provide BC students with perceptual (or print) disabilities and their educational teams with high quality digital alternate format materials that align with British Columbia's K-12 curriculum.

 Welcome Back - September 2019